PTX-Interface-Specification/ptx-specification/README.md

 - The **authoritative JSON Schemas** for PTX messages exchanged on the wire.
 - Supporting information, and possibly tools and scripts.

-## Status

-> **Draft** – initial structure under development.
-> The specification is being prepared collaboratively by representatives of multiple OBU and IBIS vendors.
-Contributions and review comments are welcome.

 ## Governance

 The specification is edited and maintained by a group of maintainers from the